 When you maintain accurate financial records throughout the year and implement processes to pull necessary data, you’ll save significant time making last-minute fixes before the audit process begins.
 Smaller nonprofits especially benefit from establishing these routines early, while large nonprofits may require an audit on an annual basis.

-In preparation, you'll need to assemble financial paperwork, financial statements, and reports from throughout the year.
-Once you've captured all information, reconciled accounts, and reviewed by an independent party internally, pull the documentation your auditor needs based on their Pulled By Client (PBC) list.
+In preparation, you’ll need to assemble financial paperwork, financial statements, and reports from throughout the year.
+Establishing an audit timeline is essential to ensure all tasks, such as gathering documentation and stakeholder communication, are completed on schedule.
+Once you’ve captured all information, reconciled accounts, and reviewed by an independent party internally, pull the documentation your auditor needs based on their Pulled By Client (PBC) list.

 The PBC list typically consists of 40 to 120 items depending on your nonprofit’s complexity and the type of audit being conducted.
 Common audit documentation includes: